 The Overview tab captures all of the team's activity on the pull request in one place, right from the initial creation, through to when it is finally merged (or declined), with all the comments, replies and commits that happen along the way.

-You can add a comment on the Overview tab (above the activity), or reply to a previous comment.
+You can add a comment on the Overview tab (just under 'Activity'), or reply to a previous comment.
 Use mentions to alert another Stash user to your comment, and use markdown to add formatting, for example headings or lists.

 Diffs for Stash pull requests provide the following advantages: